 You’ve had the chat, abandoned the birth control and are ready to start trying to conceive.
 But your body doesn't always act fast, so make sure you're clued up on how to prepare and stay healthy in the meantime, in order to conceive naturally.

-Before you leave everything in the hands of fate, here's some useful advice on how to maximise your chances of getting pregnant and fast!
+Before you leave everything in the hands of fate, here's some useful advice and easy tips on how to maximise your chances of getting pregnant and fast!

 In this article skip to:

 Boost your chances of getting pregnant fast with these easy tips

 To really increase your likelihood of getting pregnant fast, think about your lifestyle.
 Here are the tips the experts want you to know: